fb0801/JOAT/README.md

 # JOAT
-Final yr project of a financial web application using Bootstrap and other tools
+Final year project of a financial web application using Bootstrap and other tools